The Sydney History of the Flat White

 Made correctly, the meniscus endures to the last sip, enhancing the drinker's experience.

 The tide marks are clear evidence that the beverage has been correctly made.
-Leaving a Flat White to stand for 3 minutes allows the meniscus to thicken and it will then slip off the side of the cup.
+Leaving a Flat White to stand for up to 3 minutes allows the meniscus to thicken and it will then slip off the side of the cup.

 Latte Art was never part of Alan Preston's original Flat White and he says Art reduces the flavour of a Flat White, allowing the flavour of the milk to pollute the meniscus, Rather, Preston mandates that the maximum amount of oils in the meniscus creates the most desirable flavours, which, translated means - NO ART!